-Teresa Gonzalez Counselor PO Box 98 Ft Hancock TX 79839 tgonzalez@fhisd.net (915) 769-1602 Jess Schultz Counselor PO Box 98 Ft.
-Hancock, TX 79839 jschultz@fhisd.net (915) 769-1603
+Teresa Gonzalez School Counselor PO Box 98 Ft Hancock TX 79839 tgonzalez@fhisd.net

 Homework (All Grade Levels)

 Students are expected to complete all homework assigned by the teacher according to the campus and teacher's expectations.
 A teacher may or may not allow homework to be turned in late for a grade.